Kiuwan logo

 Cross-Site Scripting (XSS)

-Cross-site scripting attacks involve inserting malicious scripts into web pages written in languages like JavaScript.
-When users inadvertently trigger the scripts within their browsers, attackers perform actions like stealing cookies or performing actions to take over that user’s account.
+Cross-site scripting (XSS) attacks involve inserting malicious scripts into web pages written in languages such as JavaScript.
+When users inadvertently trigger scripts within their browsers, attackers can perform actions such as stealing cookies or taking over the user’s account.

 Distributed Denial of Service (DDoS)